Audrey Tcheuméo

 Audrey Tcheuméo (born 20 April 1990) is a French judoka.
-She won a bronze medal in the women's −78 kg event at the 2012 Summer Olympics in London.
+She won respectively bronze and silver medals in the women's −78 kg events at the 2012 and the 2016 Summer Olympics.
 She has also won medals at the World Judo Championships and European Judo Championships.

 She won the gold medal in her event at the 2022 Judo Grand Slam Paris held in Paris, France.